kristian-nietzold/it-lab-portfolio/docs/google-workspace/index.md

 # Google Workspace Admin Lab

 ## Overview
-This lab simulates a real small business environment using Google Workspace.
-It demonstrates practical administration skills relevant to IT support and junior system administrator roles.
+This lab simulates a real small business environment using Google Workspace and demonstrates practical administration skills relevant to IT support and junior system administrator roles.

 ---